 When the reversal of impairment happens due to increase in the fair value of assets, then reversal is allocated to carrying the amount of assets first to assets other than goodwill on pro-rata basis and then allocated later to goodwill.

 For example, In the above example, ABC Co acquired assets for $12 million where $5 million is goodwill and when the market value of assets dropped to $6 million then $6 million (12-6) has to be impaired.
 Then it is impaired for entire $5 million and other assets acquired are proportionately by $1 million.

 In this case, 2 years later the market value of assets acquired increased by $4 million, Then the value of $4 million to be first apportioned to assets up to $12 million and if a balance still left then that has to be allocated to Goodwill.

-This has been a guide to what is Goodwill?
-Here we discuss how to calculate Goodwill in M&A. Also, we discuss Goodwill Accounting including journal entries, amortization, impairment, and its reversal.
-You can learn more about Accounting from the following articles –
+This has been a guide to what is Goodwill in Accounting?
+Here we discuss Goodwill Accounting including journal entries, amortization, impairment, and its reversal and how to calculate it in M&A. You can learn more about Accounting from the following articles –